Howdy Doody: The Canadian Howdy Doody Show

-Born in Kingston Ontario, Hamilton attended the University of Toronto before embarking on a career in theatre arts.
+Born in Kingston Ontario, she attended the University of Toronto before embarking on a career in theatre arts.
 Her first big break came with a role in Arsenic and Old Lace at Toronto's historic Royal Alexandra Theatre.
 From there, she went on to perform in theatres across the country, in works that ranged from classical tragedies to modern comedies.

 She originated the role of Marilla Cuthbert in both the Canadian and London West End productions of Anne of Green Gables, and was later a regular on the CBC's Road to Avonlea, and appeared in many other roles in film and television.

 Larry D. Mann played good-natured pirate Cap'n Scuttlebutt.
 In Canada, the Cap'n was a live character, unlike the American Cap'n, which was a puppet.
 Mann was also the voice of Flub-a-Dub on the show.

 Mann was a character actor whose face and acting were often recognizable.
 Born in Toronto on December 18, 1922, Mann was a disc jockey on radio station 1050 CHUM before he began his acting career.
 In his four decades of performing, Mann's many credits included Get Smart, Gunsmoke, The Man from Uncle, Hill Street Blues, and The Dukes of Hazzard, to mention just a few of his TV appearances.
 Two of his most prominent movie roles were In the Heat of the Night (1967) and The Sting (1973).
 Larry Mann died in Los Angeles California on January 6, 2014, at the age of 91.

 Another famous person that appeared on the Canadian Howdy was the famous singer and later Broadway star Robert Goulet.
 He played the character Trapper Pierre.

 The Canadian show had one other Princess, named Haida, who had the powers of a Medicine Man.
 The character was played by actress Caryl McBain.
 Other characters on the show included Jean Cavall as Papa La Touke and Drew Thompson as Mendel Mason.